upasadena/cyoas/jrpg-traitor/README.md

   doesn't open all tabs at once)
 - [ ] Change Mentors, Apprentices, Friends, and Romances' private styling to transparent
+- [ ] Fix Backpack being transparent with Private Styling
+- [ ] Fix dynamic background not working if you go down then up then down then up

 ## Far off TODO